This post contains affiliate links. Click here to read my affiliate policy.

 A nut-free snack, these pretty little muffins are made with cocoa powder, coconut flour, honey and, of course, fresh strawberries.
 Two or three of these little cakes can make a great dessert to top off a paleo banquet but are equally as good on the go.
 Keep them in a little baggy, or an airtight container and they will last for days.

-Paleo Coffee is a quick and simple pick-me-up.
+Paleo Coffee is a quick and simple pick-me-up (also perfect with a paleo cinnamon roll).
 Coffee of any kind is paleo friendly, and modern ‘pod’ coffees, such as Keurig single-serving, offer a quick solution; some k cups are even recyclable.
 The important part is to avoid dairy and sugar.
 Using coconut milk is a great alternative to regular milk, and cinnamon and vanilla are a good way to ease coffee’s bitter taste without resorting to sugar or sweeteners.

 Baked Butternut Squash Fries